lleger/elixir-school/lessons/advanced/metaprogramming.md

 "Hi"
 ```

 Because macros replace code in our application we can control when and what is compiled.
 An example of this can be found in the `Logger` module.
 When logging is disabled no code is injected and the resulting application contains no references or function calls to logging.
-This is different from other languages where there is still the overhead of a function call even when the implementation is NOP.
+This is different from other languages where there is still the overhead of a function call even when the implementation doesn't actually do anything.

 To demonstrate this we'll make a simple logger that can either be enabled or disabled: